partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 }

 pub fn get_new_pk_and_authenticator() -> (Word, AuthSecretKey) {
-    let seed = [0_u8; 32];
+    // Create a deterministic RNG with a zeroed seed for this example. let seed = [0_u8; 32];
     let mut rng = ChaCha20Rng::from_seed(seed);

-    let sec_key = SecretKey::with_rng(&mut rng);
+    // Generate a new Falcon-512 secret key. let sec_key = SecretKey::with_rng(&mut rng);

-    let pub_key: Word = sec_key.public_key().into();
+    // Convert the Falcon-512 public key into a `Word` (a 4xFelt representation). let pub_key: Word = sec_key.public_key().into();

-    let auth_secret_key = AuthSecretKey::RpoFalcon512(sec_key);
+    // Wrap the secret key in an `AuthSecretKey` for account authentication. let auth_secret_key = AuthSecretKey::RpoFalcon512(sec_key);

     (pub_key, auth_secret_key)